 Knows: Hindi, Urdu, English, Arabic, Persian

-A native speaker of Hindi/Urdu, Raza earned his BA and MA from Lucknow University and completed his PhD in Urdu Literature at Jawaharlal Nehru University.
-His primary research focus has been on modern Urdu prose as it emerged after Independence.
+A native speaker of Hindi/Urdu, Raza has a BA and MA from Lucknow University and completed his PhD in Modern Urdu Literature at Jawaharlal Nehru University.
+His primary research focus was on modern Urdu prose as it was being written after independence.
 He is also deeply interested in Urdu novels, Afsana (short story), screenplays, and poetry.
-He has had numerous articles published in various magazines and newspapers on the topic of Urdu/Hindi language and literature.
+He has had numerous articles in Urdu and Hindi published in various magazines and newspapers on the topic of Urdu/Hindi language and literature.

-Raza has been a Hindi and Urdu language instructor for nearly a decade, starting his teaching career at the American Institute of Indian Studies (A.I.I.S) in Lucknow and at the Centre of Indian Languages, School of Language, Literature & Culture Studies, Jawaharlal Nehru University in New Delhi.
-He has taught intermediate and advanced Hindi/Urdu at Zabaan language institute since 2011.
-His teaching approach and methodology is aimed at strengthening vocabulary, bolstering reading comprehension and speed, building oral presentation skills, and improving listening comprehension and conversation fluency.
+Raza has been a Hindi and Urdu language instructor for nearly a decade, starting his teaching career at the American Institute of Indian Studies (A.I.I.S.) in Lucknow and at the Centre of Indian Languages, School of Language, Literature & Culture Studies, Jawaharlal Nehru University in New Delhi until 2011.
+Since then he has been teaching intermediate and advanced Hindi/Urdu at Zabaan language institute.
+His teaching strategy is mainly aimed at increasing students’ vocabulary to be in the 30-50k range; he also works on speed reading, and complete comprehension, and of course speaking the language with ease and confidence.
 He also supports students in conducting literature surveys and comparative studies.
 Lessons with Raza typically involve review and discussion of carefully selected reading materials that align with the student’s interests accompanied by a thorough explanation of new vocabulary words — their root constructions, origin, pronunciation, and contextual meaning.
+He finishes the job that Ali starts in his Basic Urdu course; they’ve been a team at it for 10 years and counting.

 Knows: English, Hindi, Punjabi, Balochi

 Anshu has been teaching Hindi and Punjabi at Zabaan since 2015.
 She holds a B.Ed. degree and has cleared the Central Teacher Eligibility Test (CTET).
-She earned her Masters in History and Hindi from Delhi University and is currently pursuing a diploma in Sanskrit from St. Stephen’s College University of Delhi.
-Anshu continues to build her foreign language skills.
-With ancestors hailing from Balochistan, Anshu has also inherited the Balochi language.
-She has also gained conversational proficiency in Bengali after marrying into a Bengali family.
+She has an MA degree in History and Hindi from Delhi University and a diploma in Sanskrit from St. Stephen’s College University of Delhi.
+Anshu is always learning continues to build her foreign language skills.
+With ancestors hailing from Balochistan, Anshu knows the Balochi language as well.
+And she became conversational in Bengali after marrying into a Bengali family in New Delhi.

 Knows: English, Hindi, Assamese

-Dhritismita has been teaching Hindi and Assamese at Zabaan.
-She holds a BA and MA in Psychology from University of Delhi and also has experience as a psychological counselor.
+Dhritismita has been teaching Hindi and Assamese at Zabaan since 2014.
+She holds a BA and MA in Psychology from University of Delhi and also has experience as a counsellor.
 Her love and enthusiasm for Assamese, her native language, and Hindi inspired her to start teaching at Zabaan.
 She structures her classes according to the needs and interests of her students and uses various teaching methods in class such as grammar drills, oral and written compositions and also visual aids such as movies and documentaries.

 Knows: Hindi, English and Urdu